 The International Telecommunication Union (ITU) defined the demands for 3G mobile networks with the IMT-2000 standard.
 An organization called 3rd Generation Partnership Project (3GPP) has continued that work by defining a mobile system that fulfills the IMT-2000 standard.
 This system is called Universal Mobile Telecommunications System (UMTS).

 An artificial neural network (ANN) or simply "neural network" (NN), is a mathematical model or computational model based on biological neural networks.
 It consists of an interconnected group of artificial neurons and processes information using a connectionist approach to computation.
 In most cases an ANN is an adaptive system that changes its structure based on external or internal information that flows through the network during the learning phase.
-In more practical terms neural networks are non-linear statistical data modeling tools.
-They can be used to model complex relationships between inputs and outputs or to find patterns in data.

 The network in artificial neural network

-composition is the nonlinear weighted sum, where , where K is some predefined function, such as the hyperbolic tangentą„¤ It will be convenient for the following to refer to a collection of functions gi as simply a vector
+composition is the nonlinear weighted sum, where , where K is some predefined function, such as the hyperbolic tangent। It will be convenient for the following to refer to a collection of functions gi as simply a vector

 ANN dependency graph